nebari-dev/nebari-docs/docs/docs/tutorials/run-notebook-as-a-job.md

 :::

-Jupyter-Scheduler is included by default in the base Nebari JupyterLab image and can be used with any conda-store environment available to the notebook author.
+Jupyter-Scheduler is included by default in the base Nebari JupyterLab image and can be used with any conda-store environment available to the notebook author (`papermill` must be included in the environment).

 :::note
 By default, only users in the `admin` or `developer` groups will have permission to create notebook jobs.
 For more information regarding users and groups, please visit [How to configure Keycloak][configure-keycloak]